akhodakivskiy/VimFx/documentation/options.md

 (VimFx used to have a `scroll_step` pref, but is has been replaced by the above.)

+#### `scroll.full_page_adjustment` and `scroll.half_page_adjustment`

+An important use case for scrolling a full page down is to read an entire page (a window-full) of text, press `<space>` and then continue reading the next page.
+However, if you can only see, say, _half_ of the height the last line, pressing `<space>` would give you the other half, but reading only the top or bottom parts of letters is difficult.
+Even if the lines happen to line up with the window edge to not be sliced horizontally, it might feel disorienting pressing `<space>`.

+For this reason, both VimFx and Firefox by default scroll _about a line less than a whole page_ when pressing `<space>`.
+This solves the sliced-last-line problem, and provides some context on where you are in the text you’re reading.

+These two prefs control how many pixels “about a line” actually means for the different page scrolling commands.

+- `scroll.full_page_adjustment`: `<space>, `<s-space>`
+- `scroll.half_page_adjustment`: `d`, `u`

 #### `scroll.last_position_mark`

 The special mark for the [`` ` ``][scroll-to-mark] command that takes you to the